emibk/ACIT4160-1-Final_Project_Group_12/Problem-2: Optimize Classic Benchmark Functions using Particle Swarm Optimization
(PSO)/README.md

    4. Evaluate the objective function for each particle.
    5. Update individual and global bests.
    6. Update velocities using standard PSO equations.
-   8. Assign particles to the k clusters based on minimum distance.
+   8. Assign particles to the k clusters (Either apply K means clustering or assign them to random clusters).
    9. Apply the Nelder-Mead simplex method to each cluster.
    10. Repeat 3-8 until maximum iterations or early stop condition reached.
 * Tested with the same parameters from section 2.